SandeR2012/explore-flask/chapters/environment.md

 ## Summary

-* Use virtualenv to keep your application’s dependencies together.
+* Use virtualenv to keep your application's dependencies together.
 * Use virtualenvwrapper to keep your virtual environments together.
 * Keep track of dependencies with one or more text files.
 * Use a version control system.
 I recommend Git.